darlanxw/slack-block-builder-docs/docs/elements/channel-select.md

 ChannelSelect.responseUrlEnabled()
 ```

-Sets this option to &#x60;true&#x60;.
+Sets this option to `true`.
 By doing so, a response URL will be supplied with payloads to your application upon interaction.

 ### Other Methods